joelhawksley/identity/components/slides.md

 ^ S And in our html method, we'll run our template through ActionView's ERB template handler,

-^ S then call #src on the result.

-^ S This effectively mirrors how regular Rails templates are compiled and then executed.
+^ Effectively mirroring how regular Rails templates are compiled and then executed.

 ^ So let's run our tests again.